 Phones suck, and so does the new expectation to have one or otherwise be excluded from family, work or increasingly from everywhere.
 But it doesn’t mean that you really need a physical phone.
 I’ve written about this before, but feel it pertinent to expand on the advice.
 Any little bit of info that can help people get away from satanphones and building the new world slavery grid, right?

 You should be given an option to choose your phone number when you sign up.
-And even numbers from legitimate nearby area codes might still get marked as “spam risk” on your friend’s or family’s shartphones.
+And even numbers from legitimate nearby area codes might still get marked as “spam risk” by your friend’s or family’s carriers.

 Install Linphone from your repository and run the preferences dialogue.
 In the SIP accounts tab, add an account and enter the sip address using the account number provided by your SIP provider.
 It should be formatted like: